chyyran/cs-isp-ics4u/data structures.md

 #### Methods
 ##### `void switchPosition(int, int)`
-Swaps the positions of the pokemon in the two specified slots.
+Swaps the positions of the Pokémon in the two specified slots.
 ##### `List<Pokemon> getPokemon()`
-Get all Pokemon in the team.
+Get all Pokémon in the team.
 ##### `Pokemon getActivePokemon()`
-Gets the first Pokemon in the team.
+Gets the first Pokémon in the team.
 ##### `void setActivePokemon(int)`
-Sets the active Pokemon to the Pokemon at the given index.
-This has the effect of swapping the Pokemon at the given index with the first Pokemon in the team.
+Sets the active Pokémon to the Pokémon at the given index.
+This has the effect of swapping the Pokémon at the given index with the first Pokémon in the team.

 ### _pokemon.data.**PokemonType**_
 #### Description